LERCAutomation/DataSearches-UserGuide/preface/preface.rst

 This user guide assumes that users of the Data Searches Tool have:

 * General IT experience including use of Microsoft Windows.
-* Experience in the use of a relevant GIS software (currently ArcGIS or MapInfo), including selecting and querying features and attributes.
+* Experience in the use of a relevant GIS application supported by the tool (currently ArcGIS or MapInfo), including selecting and querying features and attributes.
-* An understanding of the data layers (designated sites and other relevant datasets) that are used by the data searches tool.
+* An understanding of the data layers (species, designated sites and other relevant datasets) that are used by the Data Searches tool.

 Administrators